Max Porter (writer): Background

 Porter was born in High Wycombe, England, in 1981 and received a degree in History of Art at the Courtauld Institute of Art in London, followed by an MA for which he studied radical performance art, psychoanalysis, and feminism.
-Prior to his writing career, Porter managed the Chelsea branch of Daunt Books and won the Bookseller of the Year Award in 2009.
+Prior to his writing career, Porter managed the Chelsea branch of Daunt Books and jointly won the Sue Butterworth Young Bookseller of the Year Award in 2009, with Lisa Bird from Foyles.
 He was Editorial Director at Granta and Portobello Books until 2019, where he edited award-winning novels The Luminaries and The Vegetarian.
 During his tenure at Granta, his other authors included Mark O’Connell and Sarah Moss.

 In 2019, Porter was named as a guest curator for the Cheltenham Literary Festival.
 He is chair of the International Booker Prize 2025 committee, is a 2025 Southbank Centre Associate Artist, and works with the library at HMP Erlestoke as their writer in residence 2024–5.
 In 2024, Porter joined Cillian Murphy, Mary Hickson, Bryce Dessner and Billy MagFhlionn as a co-curator of the Sounds From A Safe Harbour Festival in Cork, Ireland.